 The CQC took over from the Commission for Social Care Inspection in April 2009 and is responsible for making sure care homes and care services in England provide people with safe, effective, compassionate and high-quality care.

-You can easily view CQC inspection reports for each Anchor care home by clicking the ‘Read the CQC report’ link in the ‘What our regulator says’ section of each care home information page on this website.
+You can easily view CQC inspection reports for each of our care homes by clicking the ‘Read the CQC report’ link in the ‘What our regulator says’ section of each care home information page on this website.

 The Regulator of Social Housing